 Before completing a request for an Absence and Verification Notice (AVN), be sure to read the guidelines and requirements for documentation.

-Students missing an occasional class for unverifiable illness or personal circumstances do not require written documentation or verification from the Rutgers - New Brunswick Office of the Dean of Students - Student Support.
-In these circumstances, it is your responsibility to submit the absence through the Rutgers Self-Reporting Absence website, which automatically generates email notification to the instructor.
+If you miss an occasional class, you do not need to obtain verification from the Rutgers - New Brunswick Office of the Dean of Students - Student Support.
+In these circumstances, it is your responsibility to notify your instructor and submit the absence through the Rutgers Self-Reporting Absence website, which also generates an email notification to the instructor.

-Reporting an absence does not automatically "excuse" missed work.
-It notifies instructors, a courtesy that provides an opportunity for students to contact instructors about missed work.
-In addition to reporting an absence through the online system, you are encouraged to contact your instructor directly.
-It is up to the instructor to determine options for allowing the submission or missing or late work.
+Reporting an absence does not "excuse" missed work.
+It is up to the instructor to determine if there are options for allowing the submission of missing or late work.

-For extended absences, or when multiple assignments or academic requirements have been missed, our office can provide written communication to the faculty member to verify extenuating circumstances.
+For extended absences, up to two weeks, or when multiple assignments or major academic requirements have been missed, our office can provide written communication to the faculty member to verify extenuating circumstances.
 Absence and Verification Notices (AVN) are primarily for medical and personal extenuating circumstances.
-They are not for weddings, travel, family holidays or celebrations, or work responsibilities.
+They will not be provided for weddings, travel, family holidays or celebrations, or work responsibilities.

 Documentation is required in order for an Absence and Verification Notice (AVN) to be sent to a faculty member.
-Documentation is maintained privately on file and the details are not disclosed in the verification notice.
+An AVN will only be provided with the dates included in the documentation.

-- a doctor’s note - including student's name, diagnosis, date(s) for treatment, recuperation or recovery.
+- a doctor’s note, on letterhead with contact information, must include student's name, diagnosis, date(s) for treatment, recuperation or recovery.